pvdz/preval/tests/cases/let_hoisting/frfr.md

 ## Todos triggered

-- free with zero args, we can eliminate this?
+- (todo) free with zero args, we can eliminate this?

 ## Globals